efene/efene.github.io/_sources/language-introduction.txt

 code.

-Tagged values and tagged expressions are two of the ways erlang provides to extend the language in the future withouth changing or complicating its syntax, this will be available after 1.0 as compiler plugins so that developers can write their own tag handlers that will be used at compile time to be transformed into something else.
+Tagged values and tagged expressions are two of the ways erlang provides to extend the language in the future without changing or complicating its syntax, this will be available after 1.0 as compiler plugins so that developers can write their own tag handlers that will be used at compile time to be transformed into something else.